 Harborage

-When in doubt, or if you desperately need to stop the die off, try removing all harborage.
+When in doubt, or if you desperately need to stop the die-off, try removing all harborage.
 You can add something for the roaches to climb on if you like, but make it something clean, new, and preferably not the same type or brand you just removed.
 What you’re doing now involves eliminating all possible causes – sort of like an “elimination diet”.
-You want to start of with as few things as possible, and you want the things you start with to be clean and not cause problems – or at least reasonably assumed to be.
-Then after you establish a healthy baseline and the die off resolves you can start adding things back.
+You want to start off with as few things as possible, and you want the things you start with to be clean and not cause problems – or at least reasonably assumed to be.
+Then after you establish a healthy baseline and the die-off resolves, you can start adding things back.
 Paper and cardboard are generally safe, but they have been known to cause problems.

 Heat